-The MCA has introduced a 2nd Engineer <9,000 kW/<3,000 GT Small Vessel Engineering CoC Restricted to Yachts, to provide a pathway for experienced seafarers working within the Yacht sector to progress through the SV Engineering structure, without having to obtain the large amount of actual sea service required for the Unlimited version of this CoC.
-This is a similar level to the old Y4 CoC and is detailed in MIN 594
+The MCA has introduced an Engineer Officer of the Watch (EOOW) <9,000 kW/<3,000 GT Small Vessel Engineering CoC that is Restricted to Yachts, to provide a pathway for experienced engineers working within the Yacht sector to progress through the SV Engineering structure, without having to obtain the large amount of actual sea service required for the Unlimited version of this CoC.
+This is a similar level to the old Y4 CoC and is detailed in MSN 1904 & MIN 642

 Getting Started – Yacht/Sea Service & Training Record Book:

-To obtain a 2nd Engineer Small Vessel CoC restricted to Yachts only, you must first contact an MCA-approved training provider to purchase a Training Record Book (this is described in the MIN as ‘registering on a study programme’ and you can undertake your training at any accredited training provider once you have the TRB).
+To obtain an EOOW Small Vessel CoC restricted to Yachts only, you must first contact an MCA-approved training provider to purchase a Training Record Book (this is described in the MSN as ‘registering on a study programme’ and you can undertake your training at any accredited training provider once you have the TRB).

-- 24 months yacht service on vessels of at least 200 kW, which must include a minimum of 6 months actual sea service;
+Proof of 24 months yacht service on vessels of at least 200 kW, which must include a minimum of 6 months actual sea service (90 days yard time can be submitted as yacht service, but not sea service).